fedeholc/foldersync/README.md

 - **Commands**:
   - `foldersync.refreshView` – Rebuild mappings and refresh the tree.
   - `foldersync.openView` – Focus the foldersync view.
+  - `foldersync.initialSyncLatest` – Perform a one-off initial sync where, for every tracked pair, the most recently modified file overwrites the older (or creates the missing counterpart).
+Useful as a first alignment before regular save-based sync.

 ## Warnings & Safety